tomkuku/SwiftDatastore/README.md

 </br>

 ### What is SwiftDatastore and why should I use it?
-`SwiftDatastore` is a wrapper to CoreData.
-It has been created to add opportunity to use `CoreData` methods and objects in easy way.
-For example to store value of person's age in CoreData's datamodel we need to choose Int16-64 but then in code we want use this property in easy way - as Int so every time we need to convert it to Int what is uncomfortable.
+* It is a wrapper to CoreData which adds additional layer of adstraction.
+It has been created to add opportunity to use `CoreData` in easy and safe way.
+In opposite to `CoreData`, `SwiftDatastore` is typed.
+It means that you can not have access to properties and entities by string keys.

-`SwiftDatastore` has set of `PropertyWrappers` which allow you for getting and setting value without converting types manually every time.
+* `SwiftDatastore` has set of `PropertyWrappers` which allow you for getting and setting value without converting types manually every time.
 You decide what type you want, `SwiftDatastore` does the rest for you.

-`SwiftDatastore` also has wide set of prepared generic methods so you don't need to make any own implementations.
-What is import each method is tested ✅.
-Full list of methods is below.
+* You don't need to create xcdatamodel. `SwiftDatastore` create model for you.

 Just try it 😊!